 AsRA’s staff are interested in finding the most efficient way to get these banks revegetated as quickly as possible, using native plants specific to our region, so that our restoration projects have the best success and longevity possible.
 This season, AsRA received funding from the Lake Champlain Basin Program to evaluate diverse planting methods for future restoration sites.
 Our goal is to find the native species and the methods for introducing them that maximizes revegetation success while minimizing time, energy, and money needed to maintain revegetated areas.
 To assist in this process, we are working with local botanist Steve Langdon.
 Together, we are testing different care methods on various tree species to determine the effects on tree growth.

-River Steward Liz Kamb and Research Associate Carrianne Pershyn finish up planting at the Riverlands restoration site in June.
+River Steward Liz Kamb and Biodiversity Research Manager Carrianne Pershyn finish up planting at the Riverlands restoration site in June.

 AsRA’s staff worked with Steve to select tree species that do well in local riparian ecosystems and that have some level of tolerance to disturbance.
 The species selected include northern white cedar, quaking aspen, red maple, black willow, speckled alder, and American elm.
 Individual trees were distributed evenly across the 2014 Riverlands restoration site.
 We then used a US Fish and Wildlife Service protocol to set up transects at the site to tag and monitor the growth of trees at this site over time.
 In June 2019, 100 trees were planted at the Riverlands restoration site and we randomly applied a care regime to each tree.
 All trees get mulched and watered on the day of planting, but we added blue tree tubes to some and marked half of all the trees to be watered bi-weekly.
 The tree tubes protect saplings from moisture loss, damage from solar radiation, predation by animals and some insects, and promote photosynthesis.